Need Help Choosing a Destination?

 Forty-Five North Winery's Winter Recreation Trail - Ski, snowshoe or fat bike 3 miles of groomed trail that takes you through their vineyards.
 Groomed daily.
 Click here for the latest info on their grooming >>>

-Leelanau State Park - Approximately six miles of trails, ranging from beginner to advanced.
+Leelanau State Park - Approximately 6 miles of XC Ski trails, ranging from beginner to advanced.
+Also, 5 miles of winter only groomed fat bike trails.
 Located at the tip of the Leelanau Peninsula, take County Road 629 north out of Northport to Densmore Road, then left to the designated parking area.

 Houdek Dunes Natural Area - Approximately 3 miles of trail: 3/4 and 1- 1/2 mile loops can be covered in 2 hours.
-Moderate hiking includes sandy trails, stairs, and slopes.
+Moderate trails great for snowshoeing and backcounty skiing.
 Info kiosk at trailhead, benches at ancient maple.
 Beautiful octagon-shaped deck and sitting area overlooking Houdek Creek.

 Clay Cliffs Natural Area - Approximately 1.5 miles of trail: 1.5 mile trail system on flat and hilly terrain.
 There is a viewing platform above the bluffs, with breathtaking views from 200 feet above Lake Michigan.
 On the trail to the bluff there are views of Lake Leelanau to the East.